IV liga Kuyavia-Pomerania

-IV liga Kuyavia-Pomerania group (grupa kujawsko-pomorska) is one of the groups of IV liga, the fifth level of Polish football league system.
+IV liga Kuyavia-Pomerania group (grupa kujawsko-pomorska), also known as Unisport IV liga K-PZPN for sponsorship reasons, is one of the groups of IV liga, the fifth level of Polish football league system.
 The league inaugurated with the 2000–01 season, after introducing a new administrative division of Poland.
 Until the end of the 2007–08 season, IV liga was placed at the fourth tier of league system, but this was changed with the formation of the Ekstraklasa as the top-level league in Poland.

 The clubs from Kuyavian-Pomeranian Voivodeship compete in this group.
 The winner of the league is promoted to group II of the III liga.
 The bottom teams are relegated to the groups of Liga okręgowa from Kuyavian-Pomeranian Voivodeship.
 These groups are Kuyavia-Pomerania I and Kuyavia-Pomerania II.